IsmaelSabri/Algoritmo_genetico/README.md

 # Algoritmo_genetico
 Genetic algorithm

-Java implementation of the algorithm from page 16 of the book "Introduction to Genetic Algorithms and Genetic Programming" used to maximize or minimize a function in a given interval.
+Java implementation algorithm from page 16 of the book "Introduction to Genetic Algorithms and Genetic Programming" used to maximize or minimize a function in a given interval.

 ![alt text](https://github.com/IsmaelSabri/Algoritmo_genetico/blob/master/img.png?raw=true)